visit-dav/visit/src/doc/using_visit/Preferences/File_Locations.rst

 cases, VisIt_ uses the user's ``$HOME`` or login directory as the current working directory.

-However, when VisIt_ is started by typing a command-line at a shell terminal prompt, then VisIt_ uses whatever that shell's ``CWD`` is at the time of launch.
+However, when VisIt_ is started by typing a command line at a shell terminal prompt, then VisIt_ uses whatever that shell's ``CWD`` is at the time of launch.